-In addition to reporting it on their time record, any employee who misses a meal or rest period or who experiences a late, short, or interrupted meal period-for any reason-must immediately report this issue to his or her supervisor and complete a [Reporting Form].
-The employee must fill out all fields on the form, including providing a thorough explanation for the non-compliant meal or rest period.
-The employee must complete and turn in this form to <his or her supervisor> on the same workday that he or she experienced the non-compliant meal or rest period.
+In addition to reporting, it on their time record, any employee who misses a meal or rest period or who experiences a late, short, or interrupted meal period-for any reason-must immediately report this issue to their supervisor.

 If an employee voluntarily chooses to miss a meal or rest period or take a late, short, or interrupted meal period (e.g., I chose to take my lunch later in the day or I chose to refuse an "authorized" meal period at the time provided by TEACH Public Schools), the employee is not entitled to premium pay (one additional hour of pay).
 If an employee involuntarily experiences a missed meal or rest period or a late, short, or interrupted meal period (e.g., my supervisor asked me to handle a call or meeting that caused me to miss or take a late meal period), the employee is entitled to premium pay.
-Employees must report the reason for the non-compliant meal or rest period on the form, or to Human Resources.
+Employees must report the reason for the non-compliant meal or rest period to Human Resources.